Biomimicry blog competition

 Publication, the highest compliment paid to an author!

 GTAC will judge all entries and select one entry for publication on its website.
-The student blog will appear on the GTAC website in July 2018.
+The student blog will appear on the GTAC website in Term 3.
 The student will be acknowledged by their first name, an initial for their surname, and their school.

 The author of the published entry will also receive an individual prize.